AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

 * Assertion ensures arguments remain non-blank after validation.

 **2. Splitting Fields**
-* Splits the input string using the predefined delimiter PARSE_LOGIC_ADD.
+* Splits the input string using the predefined regular expression pattern `PARSE_LOGIC_ADD`, which employs a lookahead to separate fields at whitespace positions that precede one of the expected prefixes (`company/`, `role/`, `deadline/`, or `pay/`).
 * Expects exactly four parts each prefixed with `company/`, `role/`, `deadline/` and `pay/`, and in this exact order.
 * If the number of fields is not four, throws `InternityException.invalidAddCommand()`.
 * If any field is missing or placed in the wrong order, throws `InternityException.noFieldForAdd()` specifying that field.